-Formally defined, MicroPhysiological Systems (MPS) are in vitro models composed of cells, tissue explants, and stem-cell derived ‘organoid’ formations of human or animal origin.
-These cell models provide translational biochemical, electrical, and/or physiomechanical responses to represent organ and tissue function.
-They have great potential to replace some animals used in research.
+Microphysiological Systems (MPS) are in vitro models composed of cells, tissue explants, or stem-cell derived ‘organoid’ formations of human or animal origin.
+These models provide translational biochemical, electrical, and/or physiomechanical responses to represent organ and tissue function, with great potential to replace some animals used in research.

-Are you interested in using an microphysiological system in your research?
-Below you can explore Microphysiological System Companies offering commercially available advanced in vitro models across a variety of organs.
+Below you can explore Microphysiological System Companies offering commercially available advanced in vitro models across a variety of organs as well as enabling technologies.
+This includes organ-on-a-chip, organoid, and spheroid companies.
 Individual technology providers may offer products or services, share key publications, and encourage contact and questions via the outreach buttons.